-Covid 19 coronavirus: Supermarket pricing, staffing, stock in govt spotlight
+Covid 19 coronavirus: Supermarket pricing, staffing, stock in spotlight

 "We must remember that there is a considerable lag time in any of our results.
 That's one important thing to keep in mind," she said.

 "We all need to be vigilant.
-No-one can be complacent and no-one's willing to draw any conclusions yet."
+No one can be complacent and no one's willing to draw any conclusions yet."